aidanmorgan/buckwild/design/protocol/04-packet-structure.md

 **Purpose**: Initiates a new connection between peers and establishes the initial protocol parameters.

 **Why it exists**: The SYN packet serves as the first step in the three-way handshake, allowing peers to:
-- Negotiate initial sequence numbers using zero-knowledge commitments for security
+- Establish ephemeral Diffie-Hellman key exchange for forward secrecy
 - Exchange supported protocol features and capabilities
 - Establish initial flow control windows
 - Synchronize time offsets for port hopping coordination
-- Begin the secure session establishment process
+- Derive initial sequence numbers and port offsets from shared DH secret using PBKDF2

 **When used**: Sent by the client to initiate a new connection to a server.